-New Western District Health Services Roles Give Elsie and Yvonne a Reason to Smile
+WDEA Works Hamilton Finds New Health Services Roles For Elsie and Yvonne

 Elsie Beale and Yvonne Moore knew that finding a new job in the middle of a pandemic was going to be challenging, but with help from WDEA Works Hamilton, they’re both now part of the friendly team of screening attendants at Western District Health Service (WDHS).

-Having recently moved to Hamilton from Darwin, Elsie approached WDEA Works to help her find work.
+Having recently moved to Hamilton from Darwin, Elsie approached WDEA Works employment services Hamilton to help her find work.
 Employment Consultant Lise Lowe was able to assist Elsie to navigate the relevant services and register her with WDEA Works.

 “Elsie brought a lot of retail experience from Darwin and was hoping to find either retail or hospitality work in Hamilton.
 But she was lacking a bit of confidence and still adjusting to a life in a new town,” said Lise.